Federated Domain Generalization: A Survey: PRELIMINARIES

 \textbf{Theorem 1} (DA error bound (non-asymptotic)\cite{ben2010theory, wang2022generalizing}).
 Let $\mathcal{U}^s$ and $\mathcal{U}^t$ represent unlabeled samples of size $k$ from the two domains.
 The \textit{Vapnik-Chervonenkis} (VC) dimension \cite{vapnik1994measuring} of $\mathcal{H}$, denoted as $d$.
 For any $h \in \mathcal{H}$ and $\epsilon \in (0, 1)$, the following inequality holds with a probability of at least $1 - \epsilon$:

-where $\hat d_{\mathcal{H}\Delta\mathcal{H}}(\mathcal{U}^s, \mathcal{U}^t)$ denotes the estimated difference of $d_{\mathcal{H}\Delta\mathcal{H}}(P_X^s, P_X^t)$ on the two domains of finite data samples.
-DA error bound (non-asymptotic) refers to the concept of learning algorithms that can generalize to target domains by using a finite number of samples obtained from both the source and target domains during training.
-The error bound refers to the difference in risk between the target domain and the source domain.
+where $\hat d_{\mathcal{H}\Delta\mathcal{H}}(\mathcal{U}^s, \mathcal{U}^t)$ denotes the estimated difference of $d_{\mathcal{H}\Delta\mathcal{H}}(P_X^s, P_X^t)$ across two distinct domains based on limited data samples.
+DA error bound (non-asymptotic) delineates a concept wherein learning algorithms are tailored to generalize towards a target domain utilizing a finite set of samples derived from both the source domain and target domain during the training phase.
+This error bound quantitatively measures the variance in risk between the target domain and source domain, encapsulating the difference in average loss.
 Specifically, it quantifies the distance between the average loss in the target and source domains.
 The bound is non-asymptotic, which means that it is valid for any size of the sample set, and thus enables effective control of the generalization performance of the algorithm in practical applications.

-In DA, the difference in domain distributions between the source domain $P_X^s$ and the target domain $P_X^t$ is a significant challenge.
-The distribution difference in the above error bound, denoted as $d(P_X^s, P_X^t)$, can lead to poor generalization of models trained on the source domain when applied to the target domain.
-Nonetheless, although direct control over the distribution difference can be challenging, a potential approach is to train a representation function $g: \mathcal{X} \rightarrow \mathcal{Z}$ that maps the original input data $x$ to a representation space $\mathcal{Z}$, aiming to minimize the discrepancy between the distribution of representations from the two domains.
-This way, the representation distributions of the two domains can be brought closer together.
-By transforming the input data to a representation space where the domain difference is minimized, the learned model can generalize better across domains, known as DA based on domain-invariant representation (DA-DIR).
-In particular, the goal is to find a representation space $\mathcal{Z}$ where the distributions $P_{Z}^s$ and $P_{Z}^t$ of the source and target domains, respectively, are as close as possible.
-This can be achieved through various techniques, such as adversarial training, minimizing the discrepancy between the two distributions, domain confusion loss, and transfer learning.
+In DA, the discrepancy between the source domain distribution $P_X^s$ and the target domain distribution $P_X^t$ poses a significant challenge.
+The distribution difference in the above error bound, denoted as $d(P_X^s, P_X^t)$, can impede the generalization capability of models trained on the source domain when applied to the target domain.
+Nonetheless, although direct control over the distribution difference can be demanding, a potential approach is to train a representation function $g: \mathcal{X} \rightarrow \mathcal{Z}$ that maps the input data $x$ to a representation space $\mathcal{Z}$, aiming to minimize the discrepancy between the distribution of representations from the two domains.
+Consequently, this approach aims to align the representation distributions of both domains more closely, thereby enhancing model generalization across domains.
+This technique, known as \textit{DA based on domain-invariant representation} (DA-DIR), focuses on identifying a representation space $\mathcal{Z}$ where the distributions $P_{Z}^s$ and $P_{Z}^t$ from the source domain and target domain, respectively, are minimized.
+Achieving this involves employing methods such as adversarial training, discrepancy minimization, domain confusion loss, and transfer learning.